jyotiyadav2508/Blog_Website_PP4/README.md

 * As a registered user, I can login and logout of the site so that I can access my content.
 * As a site user, I can view the number of likes on each post so that I can see which is the most popular or viral.
 * As a site user, I can view comments on an individual post so that I can read the conversation.
-* As a author I can create a post of tourist place so that I can share it with other.
+* As a registered user, I can create a post of tourist place so that I can share it with other.

 ### Epic 3- Blog Post Management
 Epic Goals-